Small group workshops to help you learn, optimize, and grow.

 It's good practice to also look at the top listed products in any given search and scan through their content for useful keywords.
 They're top for a reason.

 Yes, technically you do want to be as relevant to your specific product as you can, but products that are related to yours and could theoretically be bundled with yours are also a great place to look.
-We’ve all found ourselves scrolling down some potential purchase on Amazon and seen suggestions for items frequently bought together (and often fallen for the cross-sell).
-If you target items complementary to your product on your page, whether in the descriptions, in the bullets, and in the hidden keywords, then your product gets put on the radar of people who were not even looking for it directly.
+We’ve all found ourselves scrolling down some potential purchases on Amazon and seeing suggestions for items frequently bought together (and often fallen for the cross-sell).
+If you target items complementary to your product on your page, whether in the descriptions, in the bullets, or in the hidden keywords, then your product gets put on the radar of people who were not even looking for it directly.

 In that sense, it may be a slightly imprecise way of choosing keywords, but it can be a worthwhile one to turn people onto your ASIN.
 It is also relatively easy for most things, though not all.
 For example, if you’re selling a waterproof jacket, then you might also target keywords related to umbrellas or hiking boots, but for more complex products it would be worth devoting some time to browsing other pages and seeing what people are buying along with them.

 It’s become clear at this point that if you’re going online to buy something, you’re quite a bit more likely to start on Amazon than on Google.
-Just because Amazon is the go-to, though, doesn’t mean Google is some slouch, especially if you have your ow product site in addition to your Amazon listings.
+Just because Amazon is the go-to, though, doesn’t mean Google is some slouch, especially if you have your own product site in addition to your Amazon listings.

 Some 47% of people begin product searches on Amazon, but around 35% still start on Google - that represents millions of online shoppers that you can target by optimizing for Google as well as the A9.

-Using tools like SEMrush or something similar, you can check if your own website is yielding any page one results for any keywords, and then feed those keywords back into your Amazon listing.
+Using tools like Semrush or something similar, you can check if your own website is yielding any page-one results for any keywords, and then feed those keywords back into your Amazon listing.

 This applies not just to your own products, but those of your competitors, too.
 Don’t ever assume that you’ve got it figured out, you can always learn bits and pieces from what your rivals are doing.